dcit202Andriod/Group-46/README.md

 ## :innocent: Members

-The following people contributed to this project with their roles:
+The following people contributed to this project with their respective roles:

 - Manuel2u => 10945448 ( Full Stack Developer
 - maryakuba => 10969526 (Front-End Developer)